Skip to main content

 • equipment for using cannabis or methamphetamine

-• luxury goods of Russian origin including vodka, truffles, seafood , precious stones, and other luxury goods of Russian origin worth more than $1000 including clothing, footwear and personal electronics.
+• luxury goods of Russian origin including vodka, truffles, seafood , precious stones, and other luxury goods of Russian origin worth more than NZ$1000 including clothing, footwear and personal electronics.
 This prohibition applies to goods made in Russia, no matter where they are sold online or shipped from.

-• gold of Russian origin.
+• gold of Russian origin

 • oil, gas and coal of Russia origin.